inertialsense/docs.inertialsense.com/docs/user-manual/faq.md

 ## Why the name change from *uINS* to *IMX*?

+The name **IMX** means inertial measurement device with extensible capabilities.
+IMX is a derivative of the acronym **IMU**.
 Our flagship product was named the **uINS** which means miniature Inertial Navigation System (INS).
 This name has helped others to recognize the inertial navigation functionality.
 However, we felt that a more generic name would better cover all of the various functionality and capabilities contained in the **IMX**, namely:

 - Tactical grade Inertial Measurement Unit (IMU)
 - Barometer and magnetometer sensors